 Focusing on the part of the process where the product has the highest environmental impact, the EU Ecolabel product-specific criteria ensures that any product bearing the EU Flower has passed the most stringent environmental tests.
 The product’s impact on the environment, biodiversity, energy and resource consumption, waste generation and emissions are examined.

-For instance, because of its size and scope, today’s textile industry is one of the biggest Greenhouse gas emitters on earth.
-Textile products have a great environmental impact—they use large quantities of water and pesticides to grow cotton, use water in natural fiber production, create emissions stemming from producing synthetic and cellulosic fibers and use non-renewable resources for synthetic fibers.
+For instance, because of its size and scope, today’s textile industry is one of the biggest Greenhouse gas emitters on Earth.
+Textile manufacturing has a big environmental impact: it uses large quantities of water and pesticides to grow cotton, uses water in natural fiber production, creates emissions stemming from producing synthetic and cellulosic fibers, and uses non-renewable resources for synthetic fibers.

 Other products, such as electronics, have a very high environmental impact during their use and recycling phase, so the criteria for these products focus on the efficiency of their energy consumption.